GULibrarySandbox/advanced-data-wrangle-old/content/1-setup.md

 QLD traffic camera locations is one of a number of open datasets that identify the general location of traffic cameras across Queensland.

+Please note each of the open datasets has had changes made for training purposes and should not be used for research.

 The workshop datasets have been stored in [Griffith University's Research Storage Space](https://research-storage.griffith.edu.au/).

 {% capture text %}